atomprobe-tc/ifes_apt_tc_data_modeling/docs/tutorial/install_devs.md

 python -m pip install -e ".[dev,docs,ipynb]"
 ```

-This will install modules for linting, code styling and performing unit testing via the pytest framework.
+This will install modules for linting, code styling, and unit testing via the [pytest](https://docs.pytest.org/en/stable) framework.
 Unit tests can then be started from the root directory of the installation with the following call:

 ```shell